 When you watch the whole pilot episode, you’ll be treated to some pretty nice song and dance stuff, but I’m going to spend the rest of this post pointing out some fun little glitches in the pilot.
 The kind that you’ll find in every film or TV show because they NEVER care about continuity if it’s something that the majority of viewers aren’t going to notice.

-Zoey has been on her phone telling her mom about the MRI and she says she’s completed it and is heading home now.
+Zoey has been on her phone telling her mom (The wonderful Mary Steenburgen) about the MRI, and she says she’s completed it and is heading home now.
 The problem is, they’re on Green Street, and with the direction she’s walking, there is no hospital behind her.
-At the end of the block behind Sotto Mare it’s all residential up on Telegraph Hill.
+At the end of the block behind Sotto Mare it’s all residential up on Telegraph Hill, and if you go up over that hill and keep walking, you’ll get wet.
+You’ll run right into San Francisco Bay.

 If anyone has seen Tim Burton’s film ‘Big Eyes,’ which also takes place in North Beach San Francisco, but 1958-64, there’s a shot of Amy Adams walking down Green Steet but seen from the corner at the other end of the block.